- 9.4–10.6 in

-The North American Breeding Bird Survey estimates that California Quail populations increased by 1.8 percent per year between 1966 and 2010.
-Partners in Flight estimates the global breeding population at 3.8 million, With 71 percent living in the U.S., 3 percent in Canada, and 11 percent in Mexico.
-They rate a 9 out of 20 on the Continental Concern Score and are not on the 2012 Watch List.
-California Quail are popular game birds, and between 800,000 and 1.2 million are shot each year in California alone.
+California Quail populations showed a small increase between 1966 and 2015, according to the North American Breeding Bird Survey.
+Partners in Flight estimates a global breeding population of 3.8 million, With 71% living in the U.S., 3% in Canada, and 11% in Mexico.
+The species rates an 8 out of 20 on the Continental Concern Score.
+California Quail is not on the 2016 State of North America's Birds Watch List.
+These are popular game birds, and between 800,000 and 1.2 million are shot each year in California alone.
 This level of hunting pressure does not seem to be hurting California Quail populations.

 - Calkins, Jennifer D., Julie C. Hagelin and Dale F. Lott.
 1999.
 California Quail (Callipepla californica).
 In The Birds of North America, No. 473 (A. Poole, Ed.).
 The Birds of North America Online, Ithaca, New York.